brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 RPC, in contrast, has no schema.
 To most web developers, a schema will feel natural to create an internal API because REST and GraphQL are so widespread.
-But, actually, RPC is the more natrual approach for an internal API.
+But, actually, RPC is the more natural approach for an internal API.
+Not only is it the more natural and intuitive but it is also more powerful as we will now see.

 Imagine you'd want to print .
 No, you'd use an ORM/SQL query instead.